EDUCATION IN THE MARINSHIP

-Sausalito's Working Waterfront has been a leader in the educational opportunities for our communities for decades.
-Maritime and industrial businesses, local artists and non-profits have established a legacy of experiential learning in the Marinship.
-Now the Sausalito Working Waterfront Coalition will collaborate with our partners to promote and expand and foster collaboration of these opportunities.
+Sausalito's Working Waterfront has been a leader in experiential learning opportunities for our communities for decades.
+Maritime and industrial businesses, local artists and non-profits have established a legacy of education in the Marinship.
+Now the Sausalito Working Waterfront Coalition will help our partners to promote and expand and foster collaboration of these opportunities.
 Prior to the Covid-19 pandemic, education programs were just beginning to hit their stride.
 Currently many of these programs are on hold due to the lock-down.
 That does not mean that nothing is happening.
-Plans are progressing and SWWC will be a one-stop repository of all the programs and of community outreach.
+Plans are progressing and SWWC will be a one-stop repository of all the programs to promote outreach to our community including Marin City.
 Links below provide information on the individual programs.

 A primary focus of SCBC will be to provide affordable access and education.
 We will offer waterfront education and recreation for all abilities through Sausalito Parks and Recreation.
 Maritime skills training on the water will target local youth and underserved community members.
 Experiential youth learning programs in collaboration with local schools will use a STEM (Science, Technology, Engineering & Math) curriculum.